OSSystems/compress-tools-rs/README.md

 ## Dependencies

-You must have `libarchive` properly installed on your system in order to use this.
+You must have `libarchive`, 3.2.0 or newer, properly installed on your system in order to use this.
 If building on *nix systems, `pkg-config` is used to locate the `libarchive`; on Windows `vcpkg` will be used to locating the `libarchive`.

 The minimum supported Rust version is 1.44.